 Within easy reach of Glasgow, there’s no shortage of superb links to savor, including the outstanding hidden gems of Dundonald Links, Western Gailes and Gailes Links.
 And for the truly adventurous, just across the Firth of Clyde, on the Kintyre Peninsula, lies the famous links of Machrihanish and David McLay Kidd’s Machrihanish Dunes.

-Play the best golf courses in South West Scotland
+Why golf in South West Scotland?

 Seaside towns of Prestwick, Ayr and Troon are the hotspots for visiting golfers, all offering a decent selection of hotels along with pubs and restaurants to enjoy.
 Further south is the stunning Trump Turnberry Resort, providing a luxurious play & stay option.